IowaDave/ATtiny_Soil_Sentinel/_posts/2022-07-02-learning-to-blog.md

   <li><h4>Three Key Tricks for Blogs in a Project Repository</h4></li>
 </ul>

-I feel safe in saying that all of the online tutorials and guides assume the user will create blog content on their own computer first.
+I feel safe in saying that online references and tutorials such as [those listed below](#online-references) assume the user will create blog content on their own computer first.

 You do not have to do it that way.

-These guides teach how to download a bundle of software including Ruby, Jekyll, YAML and SASS.
-The tools transform text you write into web pages.
-Github deploys those tools on its servers.
-The tutorials expect that you will want the tools to be on your local machine, too.
+Studying the software Github Pages uses, including Ruby, Jekyll, YAML and SASS, repays the effort fairly quickly.
+The tutorials anticipate that you will want the tools to be on your local machine, too.
 Maybe it's even a good idea.

-But it's not strictly necessary.
+Yet, as I said, it's not strictly necessary.
+I go about it differently.

 My practice is to build the repository first, including a descriptive README file.
-Sometimes I go farther to publish a web article about it after the code and examples are complete.
-Log in to Github, open the repo in the browser.
+Sometimes I want to go farther, to publish a web article about it after the code and examples are complete.

+I log in to Github and open the repo in the browser.
+Then I prepare the same files that the tutorials describe, but using the web interface.
 The following sequence would work at the time of writing in early July, 2022:

 * Create a branch named ```gh-pages``` and navigate to that branch.
 * Click the Settings icon